By Connected Technology Solutions

 Vanderbilt University Medical Center has since expanded the use of CTS patient check-in kiosks to ambulatory settings, including clinics in dermatology, surgical weight loss, and women’s health, among others.

-Vanderbilt has continued to add functionality to the CTS kiosk workflow, allowing patients to electronically read and sign forms and consents.
-Patients may also access their schedule of current appointments, as well as view and print a summary of future-date appointments.
+Vanderbilt has continued to add functionality to the CTS kiosk workflow, allowing patients to read and sign forms and consents electronically.
+Patients may also access their schedule of current appointments and view and print a summary of future-date appointments.

 Vanderbilt surveyed patients and staff for feedback and found the following: